xt0fer/reveal-slides/md/intro-to-oop.md

 -
 ###Private Methods

-* It doesn’t make sense for these methods to be called by any object accept for the one that owns it, so its private.
-We don’t want to allow outside objects change or mutate any values that could effect our decision and the way we want to respond to the question being asked to us.
+* It doesn’t make sense for these methods to be called by any object accept for the one that owns it, so it's private.
+We don’t want to allow outside objects change or mutate any values that could effect our decision, and the way we want to respond to the question being asked to us.

 -
 -